 We understand that many literary journals publish stories according to their formatting conventions and that therefore, the style of the PDFs does not conform to the formatting specifications.
 If the copy is legible online and in hard copy, you do not need to reformat.

-Under normal circumstances, we would consider whichever work was readable to the public first.
-If, however, the timing is too close to call, please have a discussion with the other publisher and decide which journal should submit to the prize and consult with the author.
+We consider only whichever work was readable to the public first.
 If this situation presents itself as an issue, please write to [email protected] for more clarification.

-For the 2020 awards, stories must be published in 2019 to be considered eligible.
+Submitted stories must be published in the calendar year prior to the corresponding Awards Ceremony.
+For example, for the 2020 awards cycle, stories must have been published in 2019 to be considered eligible.
 If the story is published in 2020, you may submit it for the 2021 awards cycle.

 Yes.
 You may submit PDFs for forthcoming stories as long as they are published by the end of the required calendar year.